Skip to Content

 • Install via qb install seerr -u username to clone seerr-team/seerr and build with pnpm

-• Optional domain support via qb install seerr -u username -d domain or qb install lecert --seerr -d domain -u username
+• Optional per-user subdomain via the v4 dashboard SSL Control page, or directly with qb install seerr -u username -d domain / qb install lecert --seerr -d domain -u username

 • Per-user systemd service seerr@username with Node.js 22.11.0 venv and auto-start on boot